The Ultimate Machu Picchu Travel Guide

 This is the perfect way to pack in a mini adventure, during which you will get to soak into the local Inca culture and get the right context before visiting the ancient citadel.

 At the end of your tour to the awe-inspiring Sacred Valley on day 1, you will get to take the train to Aguas Calientes, where you can have a good night’s rest before heading off to Machu Picchu.
-Also, the cost of a Machu Picchu trip in 2022 with us will be much better!
+Also, the cost of a Machu Picchu trip with us will be much better!

 woman at maras salt mines